nhsconnect/gpconnect/pages/integration/integration_system_topologies.md

 ![Provider topology 1](images/integration/provider-topology-1.png)

-Discrete instances of GP practice systems serving a single GP Practice each with their own message handling server.
+Discrete instances of GP practice systems each serving a single GP Practice, and each with their own message handling server.

 Please note: